-The asm_instruction template is the subtemplate used by the Asm full-page template to format an instruction (including its label, address, operation and comment).
+The asm_instruction template is the subtemplate used by the Asm full-page template and the asm_entry subtemplate to format an instruction (including its label, address, operation and comment).

-It contains the following identifiers (in addition to the universal identifiers):
+The following identifiers are available (in addition to the universal identifiers):

-- address the address of the instruction (may be in decimal or hexadecimal format, depending on how it appears in the skool file, and the options passed to skool2html.py) - annotated '1' if the instruction has a comment field, '0' otherwise - called '2' if the instruction is an entry point, '1' otherwise - comment the text of the instruction's comment field - comment_rowspan the number of instructions to which the comment field applies - entry a dictionary of parameters corresponding to the memory map entry that contains the instruction (see Asm) - label the instruction's ASM label - operation the assembly language operation (e.g. 'LD A,B'), with operand hyperlinked if appropriate - t_anchor replaced by a copy of the anchor subtemplate
+- address the address of the instruction (may be in decimal or hexadecimal format, depending on how it appears in the skool file, and the options passed to skool2html.py) - annotated '1' if the instruction has a comment field, '0' otherwise - called '2' if the instruction is an entry point, '1' otherwise - comment the text of the instruction's comment field - comment_rowspan the number of instructions to which the comment field applies - entry a dictionary of parameters corresponding to the memory map entry that contains the instruction (see Asm) - label the instruction's ASM label - operation the assembly language operation (e.g. 'LD A,B'), with operand hyperlinked if appropriate - t_anchor replaced by a copy of the anchor subtemplate asm_register